Westray Heritage Centre is open from 11.30am-5pm on Mondays, 9am-12noon and 2-5pm Tuesday-Saturday and 1.30-5pm on Sundays.

 On-line heritage and archaeology magazine Heritage Daily has named the Bronze Age "sauna" at Links of Noltland as one of the top 10 important finds of 2015.

 The Bronze Age ritual building is encased within a stony mound.
 Standing less than 5m from the coast edge, the mound has lost all of its vegetation cover in the last 2 -3 years and is now eroding away very rapidly.

 Work in May this year revealed an almost perfectly preserved well house with a stairway leading down to 2.5m deep cistern.

 The current excavation is investigating an associated building which is entirely encased inside the mound and would originally have been entered via a doorway in the side of the mound, and then along a narrow stone passage, some 10m long.

 The main chamber was dominated by a large tank, set into the floor, around which four roofed cells provided accommodation.
 This part of the building survives to the level of the roof, although the central roof had collapsed inwards in antiquity, possibly as the result of a massive sandstorm.
 With the interior becoming engulfed with sand, the building was not subsequently disturbed and was found with two intact BA pots set over the filled in interior- possibly placed there as a votive offering.

 Feasting may well have figured large, other possibilities include use as a sweat-lodge / sauna are also likely.

 Click here for Heritage Dailys top 10 www.heritagedaily.com/2015/12/top-10-archaeological-discoveries-of-2015/108888

 What's On, Aff, Been in Westray

-You have the option to buy a single issue for £1.50, or pay £16.50 in advance for 12 issues.
+You can order copies direct from the heritage centre and you have the option to buy a single issue for £1.50, or pay £16.50 in advance for 12 issues.